dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 So, if these ideas hold to some degree, then there should be a *Quantum Web* that forms between all particles that have ever interacted.
+It's born out of the concept of everconnectedness I introduced above.
 And because there were so many more interactions at the beginning, then nearly every particle should already be entangled with all others, to some degree.
 I don't know how long entanglement really persists though.
-This Quantum Web is born out of the concept of everconnectedness I introduced above.
+Or the degree to which an entanglement would continue to affect future entanglements.

 The degree of the history of interactions that are maintained is a question I wish I could shout at a group of MIT freshmen.
 Because they